 How platforms have already changed

-Twitter discovered 3,814 accounts associated with the Russian government-backed Internet Research Agency, which is accused of trying to influence the 2016 election.
+Twitter discovered 3,814 accounts associated with the Russian government-backed Internet Research Agency (IRA).
+U.S. law enforcement officials accused the IRA of trying to influence the 2016 election.
 Twitter uncovered these accounts during its Information Quality initiative.
 The company announced the initiative as its strategy to detect and prevent harmful actors from “abusing” their platform.
-It’s reached out to 4.1 million American users to notify them of the fake accounts and false information posted.
+It reached out to 4.1 million American users to notify them of the fake accounts and false information posted.

 Facebook’s CEO Mark Zuckerberg announced in January that to combat fake news it would let its users decide what information they trust.
 According to Zuckerberg, this is the most objective option.
-In addition to Facebook readjusting its algorithm, now users will be asked if they recognize a source, and if so, if they trust the source, as part of Facebook’s regular quality surveys.
+In addition to Facebook readjusting its algorithm, it now asks users if they recognize a source.
+If they do, it asks if they trust the source.
+Facebook added these questions to its regular quality surveys.

 What changes are next?